-7.6.1.1.4 High-Limit Register (offset = 03h) [reset = BFFFh]
+7.6.1.1.4 High-Limit Register (Offset = 03h) [Reset = BFFFh]

-The high-limit register sets the upper comparison limit for the interrupt reporting mechanisms: the INT pin, the flag high field (FH), and flag low field (FL), as described in the Interrupt Operation, INT Pin, and Interrupt Reporting Mechanisms section.
+The high-limit register sets the upper comparison limit for the interrupt reporting mechanisms: the flag high field (FH) and the flag low field (FL).
 The format of this register is almost identical to the format of the low-limit register (described in the Low-Limit Register) and the result register (described in the Result Register).
 To explain the similarity in more detail, the high-limit register exponent (HE[3:0]) is similar to the low-limit register exponent (LE[3:0]) and the result register exponent (E[3:0]).
-The high-limit register result (TH[11:0]) is similar to the low-limit result (TH[11:0]) and the result register result (R[11:0]).
-Note that the comparison of the high-limit register with the result register is unaffected by the ME bit.
+The high-limit register result (TH[11:0]) is similar to the low-limit register with the result register is unaffected by the ME bit.

 When using a manually-set, full-scale range with the mask enable (ME) active, programming the manually-set, full-scale range into the HE[3:0] bits can simplify the choice of values required to program into this register.
-The formula to translate this register into lux is similar to Equation 4.
-The full-scale values are similar to Table 8.
+The formula to translate this register into lux is similar to Equation 3.
+The full-scale values are similar to Table 3.